-We are interested in how the brain develops at the molecular and cellular level to accomplish cognitive tasks, and to understand how dysfunction in these processes leads to neurological diseases.
+We are interested in how the brain develops at the molecular and cellular level to accomplish cognitive tasks, and to understand how dysfunction in these processes leads to neurological disorders.

 We are located at the University of California, San Diego